microsoft/azure-pipelines-yaml/design/process-parameters.md

   displayHint: enum     # see below
   type: enum            # data type; see below
   default: any          # default value if nothing specified
-  runTime: boolean      # whether the value can be set at run time; defaults to false
   values: [ string ]    # allowed list of values (for some data types)
 ```